AntoOnline/clamscan-docker/README.md

 # clamscan-docker

-This Docker container will use ClamAV to scan a mounter folder for viruses and send an email or Slack message if a virus is found.
+This Docker container will use ClamAV to scan a mounted volume for viruses and send an email or Slack message if a virus is found.

 You can get the container to scan at startup and then on a cron schedule.
 It will only scan new files on the cron schedule.